Trolleybuses in Lucerne

-The Lucerne trolleybus system (Trolleybussystem Luzern) forms part of the public transport network of Lucerne, capital city of the canton of Lucerne, Switzerland.
+The Lucerne trolleybus system (Trolleybussystem Luzern) forms part of the public transport network of Lucerne, which is the capital city of the canton of Lucerne, Switzerland.
 Opened in 1941, the system had replaced the Lucerne tramway network by 1961.

-As of the end of 2013, the system consists of six lines, one of which leads across the city boundary into the neighbouring towns of Emmen, Horw and Kriens.
+As of the end of 2013, the system consists of seven lines, one of which leads across the city boundary into the neighbouring towns of Emmen, Horw and Kriens.
 It is currently operated by Verkehrsbetriebe Luzern (VBL), has a total route length of 37.634 km, and as of about 2011 was carrying 27 million passengers annually.
 The system is supplemented by various motor bus lines operated by the same transport company.

 History

 The system's individual trolleybus line sections went into service as follows:

 Lines

 The present system is made up of the following lines:

 Lines 6 and 8 operate on the same overhead wires between Brüelstrasse and Schönbühl, so that on this section there are trolleybuses at 5-minute intervals during rush hour, and at 7.5-minute intervals at off-peak times.
 This combined section is described as double-line 6/8.